vindarel/common-lisp-course-in-videos/README.md

 > What we see: a simple .asd file (flat source tree or a src/ subdirectory), a package definition, two project skeletons.

+As a complement, see this video: [cl-cookieproject demo](https://www.youtube.com/watch?v=XFc513MJjos).

 4.3.
 What are systems and packages anyways?

 > What we see: a recap on systems.
 The :cl-user and :cl packages.
 Creating a package without using :cl symbols.
 Recovering from symbols name conflicts.
 Understanding that the reader "interns" symbols from what we type.
 Printing and counting external symbols of a package.
 Role of in-package.
 Exporting symbols.